 Provisional Patent Application Checklist

 Providing a good description of an invention is one of the most common problems patent applicants face.
-To ensure your application for provisional patent will be approved, you need to provide as much information about your invention as possible.
+To ensure your application for a provisional patent will be approved, you need to provide as much information about your invention as possible.
 Your patent description should describe in great detail how the invention is created and how to use it.
 This description can serve as supporting information for your formal patent application if a problem arises.

-You can write the description in lay terms, unless you need to use technical terminology to provide a clear understanding of the invention.
+You can write the description in lay terms unless you need to use technical terminology to provide a clear understanding of the invention.
 It must be written in clear and concise terms to enable anybody skilled in the field of the invention to create and to use the invention.
 This is known as the “enablement” requirement.
 A patent description in a provisional patent application typically includes the following information:

 - Name of the invention.

 - Purpose of the invention.